 Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

-The Premier League fixtures list is ready to hit the turbo button and screech into the Christmas pile-up with 40 games to be played in less than three weeks.
+The streaming giant kicked off the big week of action with Wolves’ last-gasp victory over Chelsea at Molineux, while West Brom performed admirably at the Etihad to draw with Manchester City

-A full midweek slate of fixtures is going ahead this week with the Premier League on Amazon Prime Video ready to entertain the masses.
+Unfortunately for Baggies boss Slaven Bilic, it wasn’t enough to save him from the sack today, with Sam Allardyce expected to take over at the Hawthorns.

-It’s a sparkling slate of matches to soak up too, with Liverpool v Tottenham top of the billing as the reigning champions host the league leaders at Anfield.
+As for the rest of the week, Liverpool v Tottenham is top of the billing as the reigning champions host the league leaders at Anfield.

 Rock-bottom Sheffield United face Manchester United in a game where both teams are craving wins at the moment, while Arsenal face the league’s in-form side Southampton as pressure mounts on Mikel Arteta.